Looking at the central character which will act as a common thread through the manual stressing on the element of storytelling

 A possibility of getting the children to personalize their toys instead of writing stories about them.
 This may lead to character and scenario building for the toy.

-on some of the material being scrap material.
+A little more emphasis on some of the material being scrap material.